 Cold Brewing: The New Frontier of Craft Beer

-When you think of brewing, you immediately imagine big steaming vats and the aroma of warm malt filling the air.
-What if we told you that the future of craft beer could be... cold brewed?
+When you think of brewing, you immediately imagine large, steaming vats and the aroma of warm malt filling the air.
+What if we told you that the future of craft beer might be... cold brew?
 Brewing creativity continues to push the boundaries , and cold brewing is emerging as an innovative technique that shakes up traditional codes while opening up fascinating new taste perspectives.

 An innovative technique that shakes up traditions

 Cold brewing is a bit like making cold brew coffee, but much more sophisticated.
-Instead of heating water to extract the sugars from the malt, this technique uses special enzymes that work at room temperature.
-These little biochemical wizards do the same job as traditional mashing, but with a radically different approach.
+Instead of heating water to extract the sugars from the malt, this technique uses specific enzymes that work at room temperature.
+These little biochemical wizards perform the same task as traditional mashing, but with a radically different approach.

-The conversion of starch into fermentable sugars takes place slowly, methodically, at temperatures between 15 and 20°C. This gentle extraction preserves aromatic compounds usually modified by heat, a bit like the exceptional ingredients we select reveal their subtleties better when they are treated with respect.
+The conversion of starch into fermentable sugars takes place slowly and methodically at temperatures between 15 and 20°C. This gentle extraction preserves aromatic compounds that are usually modified by heat, a bit like the exceptional ingredients we select best reveal their subtleties when they are treated with respect.

 Innovation in the service of quality

-There Diversion , our aromatic and bonnarde alcohol-free IPA , perfectly illustrates the possibilities offered by innovative techniques in brewing.
-Cold brewing allows unprecedented control over the extraction of aromatic compounds, paving the way for precise and complex taste profiles, even without alcohol.
-Its tropical notes of mango and passion fruit demonstrate that innovation and taste quality go together excellently.
+Diversion , our aromatic and good-tasting alcohol-free IPA , perfectly illustrates the possibilities offered by innovative brewing techniques.
+Cold brewing allows unprecedented control over the extraction of aromatic compounds, paving the way for precise and complex flavor profiles, even without alcohol.
+Its tropical notes of mango and passion fruit demonstrate that innovation and quality taste go hand in hand.

-This innovative approach requires advanced technical mastery.
-Enzyme management, temperature control and extraction duration must be calibrated with the precision of a goldsmith.
+This innovative approach requires advanced technical expertise.
+Enzyme management, temperature control, and extraction duration must be calibrated with meticulous precision.
 It's a bit like haute couture: every detail counts to achieve the desired end result.

 The Benefits of Cold Brewing in Beer